-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Southwest Ohio support staff.
+We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Ohio support staff.
 Learn more about life after the corps.

 Teach For America’s Placement Process

 TFA places corps members in more than 40 regions throughout the U.S. During the application process, you'll have the opportunity to select up to three regions.
 Then, after interview week concludes, you'll be invited to change your regional selections, if you desire.
 Read more about our placement process.

 Since 2012, Teach For America Ohio has worked alongside partners in Dayton, Cincinnati, Cleveland, Columbus, and Northern Kentucky to create opportunities for kids in underserved communities.

 As a corps member, you’ll work in a rapidly expanding region, that includes schools in Greater Cincinnati, Columbus, Cleveland, and Dayton in Ohio, and Covington in Kentucky.
 Depending on your placement, your priorities will shift: For some communities, the pressing priority is to give students access to AP teachers, while in others, increasing the percentage of students who graduate high school in four years is the priority.